Tabrisrp/rich-contact-widget/README.md

 4. Fill the fields to add your contact information
 5. Save

-# To Do
-* Generate geo sitemap & KML file for local SEO purpose

 # Frequently Asked Questions

 ## How to change the output using the filters ?